 Unit Content A2 1 Speaking (Approx 15 minutes) Candidates will discuss a prepared topic on an aspect of the Target Language country's society with the examiner for approximately 6 minutes followed by a 9 minute general conversation based on A2 topics.
-(Young people in society and Our place in a changing world) The Examiner will be a visiting examiner not a teacher from Wallace High School.
-A2 2 (2 hours 45 minutes in total) Section A Listening (45 minutes) Candidates will answer 2 sets of questions based on 2 passages recorded on individual student CDs.
+(Young people in society and Our place in a changing world) The examination is conducted by an external examiner.
+A2 2 (2 hours 45 minutes in total) Section A Listening (45 minutes) Candidates will answer 2 sets of questions based on 2 digitally recorded passages.
 Section B Reading (2 hours) Candidates will answer 2 sets of questions followed by a summary exercise and a translation from English into the target language.
 A2 3 Extended Writing (1 hour) Candidates will write 1 essay based on a literary text.